nasa/cumulus-orca/tasks/db_deploy/README.md

 Using the AWS Lambda interface for db_deploy perform the following steps:

-1. Make sure the following environment variables are set for the Lambda.
-The defaults are provided in parentheses.
+1. Make sure the following environment variable is set for the Lambda.
    ```
    PREFIX           - Your var.prefix value from variables.tfvars
-   AWS_REGION       - Your var.region value from variables.tfvars (us-west-2)
-   DATABASE_PORT    = Your var.database_port value from variables.tfvars (5432)
-   DATABASE_NAME    = Your var.database_name value from variables.tfvars (disaster_recovery)
-   APPLICATION_USER = Your var.database_app_user value from variables.tfvars (orcauser)
-   ROOT_USER        = "postgres"
-   ROOT_DATABASE    = "postgres"
    ```
 2. Create an empty JSON test event.
    ```